-How to Ripen Avocados in Under 10 Minutes
+How to Ripen Avocados Quickly

 All you need is plastic wrap and a microwave.
 And an avocado.